Regina Jonas: Persecution and death

 Because of Nazi persecution, many rabbis emigrated and many small communities were without rabbinical support.
 Jonas, possibly out of consideration for her elderly mother, stayed in Nazi Germany.
 The Reich Association of Jews in Germany allowed Jonas to travel to Prussia to continue her preaching; however, the Jewish situation under the Nazi regime quickly degraded.
 Even if there had been a synagogue willing to host her, the duress of Nazi persecution made it impossible for Jonas to hold services in a proper house of worship.
 Despite this, she continued her rabbinical work, as well as teaching and holding impromptu services.

-On 4 November 1942, Regina Jonas had to fill out a declaration form that listed her property, including her books.
+On 4 November 1942, Jonas had to fill out a declaration form that listed her property, including her books.
 Two days later, all her property was confiscated "for the benefit of the German Reich."
 The next day, the Gestapo arrested her and she was deported to Theresienstadt.
-While interned, she continued her work as a rabbi, and Viktor Frankl, who later became a renowned psychologist, asked for her help in building a crisis intervention service to prevent suicide attempts in the camp.
+While interned, she continued her work as a rabbi, and Viktor Frankl, who later became a psychologist, asked for her help in building a crisis intervention service to prevent suicide attempts in the camp.
 Her particular job was to meet the trains at the station and screen disoriented newcomers arriving at the increasingly overcrowded ghetto with a questionnaire on the topic of suicide, designed by Frankl.

-Regina Jonas worked in the Theresienstadt camp for two years.
-Records of some 23 sermons written by Jonas survive, including What Is Power Nowdays - Jewish Religion, the Power Source for Our Ego Ethics and Religion.
+Jonas worked in the Theresienstadt camp for two years.
+Records of some 23 sermons written by Jonas survive, including What Is Power Nowadays - Jewish Religion, the Power Source for Our Ego Ethics and Religion.
 During her two-year internment, Jonas was also a member of a group that organized concerts, lectures and other performances to distract others from events around them.

 Upon passing the June 1944 inspection, a number of summer months would pass at relative ease, until almost all of the Jewish Council, including Jonas, were then deported amongst the majority of the town, to Auschwitz in mid-October 1944, where she was murdered either less than a day or two months later.
 She was 42 years old.